 Once upon a weekend, I made a road trip to Chambersburg, PA (think peaches…).

-Coming home via the Pennsylvania Turnpike was a relatively easy drive despite lots of cars to go along with the on and off rainy weather.
-With my iPod on shuffle play, I was enjoying tunes I don’t always listen to, occasionally singing along at the top of my lungs.
-I try to do this only when in the car because as my kid sister asked me when she was about seven, “Can you hum?
-Because you can’t sing.”
-No, no I can’t and yes, yes, we Griffiths were raised with a great deal of sarcasm at the helm of our personalities.
+Coming home via the Pennsylvania Turnpike was easy despite traffic to go with the on and off rainy weather.
+With my iPod shuffling, I enjoyed tunes I don’t always listen to, singing along at the top of my lungs.
+I sing in the car because as my kid sister asked at age seven, “Can you hum?
+You can’t sing.”
+No, I can’t and yes, Griffiths are raised with a great deal of sarcasm at the helm of our personalities.

 Life was good until I got off the turnpike and started the trek into Pittsburgh via the infamous Parkway, aka 376.

-I hate this road more than a farmer hates Japanese Beetles, more than allergic dogs hate bees, more than—even—a cat hates water.
-I hate this highway.
-Leaving from my parents’ house one weekend—70 some miles east of Pittsburgh—I yet again stretched my road map out on the dining room table.
+I hate this road more than farmers hate Japanese Beetles, allergic dogs hate bees, even more than cats hate water.
+Leaving my parents’ house one weekend—70 miles east of Pittsburgh—I stretched out my road map out the table.
 Mom rolled her eyes.
-Dad leaned over the map with me and said, “You know, they haven’t built any new roads since the last time you had that out.”
+Dad leaned over the map with me, saying, “They haven’t built any new roads since the last time you had that out.”
 Did I mention the sarcasm?

 Sigh.
-I began my drive, knowing that with the invariable construction going on around town, my only possible detour was not an option.
-When I saw the sign blaring that the Squirrel Hill tunnel was delayed, there was nothing to be done but groan.
+I began my drive, with the invariable construction going on around town, my only possible detour was not an option.
+When the sign blared a delay at the Squirrel Hill tunnel, there was nothing to be done but groan.

-There are many things in Pittsburgh that I’ve grown to like in my unplanned years here.
-I appreciate the gorgeous city view no matter which highway leads you into town.
-New York’s grand skyline has nothing on Pittsburgh’s tiny downtown with it’s unique collection of buildings.
+ciate the gorgeous city view no matter which highway leads you into town.
+New York’s grand skyline has nothing on Pittsburgh’s compact downtown with it’s unique collection of buildings.
 The rectangular U.S. Steel Building, the pointed Highmark headquarters, or the pyramid-like Gulf Tower.
 Daytime or a nighttime of lighted structures—the cityscape is attractive.

 Pittsburgh’s cultural district is phenomenal and offers a wide variety of venues for theatre goers.
-From the over hundred year old Heinz, Benedum, and Byham buildings to the newer Cabaret and O’Reilly, there is a theatre for whatever taste in shows you fancy.
+The Heinz, Benedum, and Byham buildings and newer Cabaret and O’Reilly, there is a theatre for whatever shows you fancy.

-Speaking of tastes, when I first moved here from cattle-country Montana, I was astounded at the lack of vegetarian choices in Pittsburgh—topping that off when I received a gorgeous salad with French Fries dropped on it.
+Speaking of tastes, when I first moved here from cattle-country Montana, I was astounded at the lack of vegetarian choices.
+Topping that, I received a gorgeous salad with French Fries dropped on it.
 Yech.
-The restaurant choices have continually expanded, making life easier for food lovers to fulfill their taste bud yearnings for any cuisine.
+Restaurant choices have continually expanded, making life easier for food lovers to fulfill their taste bud yearnings for any cuisine.

-But there is one thing that continues to aggravate me beyond words in the Steel City and every time this place has made the Best Places to Live in America list, I have asked again and again, “Have these people ever driven here?”
+There is one thing that aggravates me in the Steel City.
+Every time this place makes the Best Places to Live in America list, I ask, “Have these people driven here?”

-I don’t know where these people get their driver’s licenses from, but it’s not the same Commonwealth of Pennsylvania where I got mine when I was sixteen.
+I don’t know where they got their driver’s licenses, but it’s not the same Commonwealth I got mine at sixteen.

 The Squirrel Hill tunnel is the epitome of what is wrong.
 I remember when a friend moved here in the early 1980s.
-She wanted to get a laser gun, wait at the exit of the tunnel on the city side and vaporize the first driver who came out of the tunnel under the speed limit.
+She wanted a laser, planning to wait at the tunnel exit, vaporizing the first driver emerging under the speed limit.
 A drastic approach to be sure.
 I laughed.

-Now I weep, wishing at the very least for a Star Trek transporter so I can beam those horrid drivers to the Sahara Desert.
+Now I weep, wishing for a Star Trek transporter so I can beam those horrid drivers to the Sahara Desert.

 There are tunnels throughout the city.

-Some of the tunnels have traffic signals at each end or near the exits.
+Some of them have traffic signals at each end or near the exits.
 One even sports a 90 degree turn—go figure.
 The Squirrel Hill tunnel is part of the aforementioned dreaded Parkway—an Interstate highway.
-The Parkway is a wide-open four-lane road with nothing but wide-open tarmac on either end.
+It’s a wide-open four-lane road with nothing but wide-open tarmac on either end.
 Why these drivers invariably slow down when entering this tunnel from either direction is beyond me.
 There’s not a single reason for it.
 It took me twenty minutes to go 1.5 miles to get through the tunnel.
 For no reason.
 None.
 Zippo.

 I pray for patience every time I’m stuck in this mess.
-I start out begging God, “Please make this the time I learn patience from you, please don’t let me get mad at these lunatics.”
-My use of words with aggravating tones connected to them belies my practice of deep breathing and working to restrain from yelling at the drivers in front of me who create the whole slow down problem.
-I avoid pointing at the Penn Dot signs declaring, “Maintain Speed Thru Tunnel.”
+Begging God, “Please make this the time I learn patience from you; don’t let me get mad at these lunatics.”
+Using aggravating words under minds my deep breathing and restraint from yelling at drivers who create the slow down problem.
+I avoid pointing at the Penn Dot signs, “Maintain Speed Thru Tunnel.”
 None of these exercises work as my blood boils while I wait, and wait, for no good reason.
 Non-eloquently put, the Squirrel Hill tunnel sucks.